Strike-ending deal will shape Chicago schools for years

 Lightfoot said Friday that she wants to focus on getting schools back to normal.
 But some effects on students are irreversible.

-Strike-related damage included athletes who were blocked from state playoff competition in volleyball, golf and cross country.
-The state athletic board blocked cross country athletes’ last-ditch appeal Friday, saying teams that didn’t compete during regional rounds held during the strike cannot resume their seasons now that classes are back in session.
+Strike-related damage included athletes who were blocked from state playoff competition in volleyball and golf.
+However, a Cook County judge overruled the state athletic board’s decision on Friday to allow cross-country runners to race in Illinois’ sectional meets.
+The board had said teams that didn’t compete during regional rounds held during the strike cannot resume their seasons now that classes are back in session.

 A handful of high school football teams were spared that fate on Wednesday, when the district began allowing them to practice under the watchful eye of non-union coaches.
 The decision preserved their ability to play in Saturday’s opening playoff round.